-NOW IN A GALAXY WE CALL HOME...
+A LONG TIME FROM NOW IN A GALAXY WE CALL HOME...

 It is the twenty-third century and scientists, dreamers, crooks and believers have bridged the vast cosmos, staking their claims where distant suns burn fierce in the sky.
 Yet for all of humankind’s technological marvels, life for many is far from a wondrous fairytale.

-seasonal tales from the space-opera Worlds of Hollow Moon:
+This collection brings together the main-sequence seasonal tales from the space-opera Worlds of Hollow Moon:

 Published for the first time are the timeline interviews, a light-hearted look at how the various novels and short stories fit together.
 In this volume, Ostara Lee and Zotz Wak talk about events from Hollow Moon onwards...

-Timeline Interviews, Part 2: Main Sequence
+Timeline Interviews, part 2: Main Sequence

 So how do the novels and short stories in the Hollow Moon series fit together?
 Via the wonders of extra-dimensional time portals, author Steph Bennion interviews detective Ostara Lee and intrepid inventor Zotz Wak, former residents of the eponymous hollow moon...

-ZOTZ: I met Artorius four months later.
-The Dhusarians had taken him to their secret base on Falsafah in Tau Ceti.
-It so happened that Ravana was there also, with a team of archaeologists from Bradbury Heights, digging up what seemed to be an ancient alien temple.
-Ravana went missing, so I went with her dad Quirinus and a grumpy pilot called Momus to look for her (Paw-Prints Of The Gods).
+ZOTZ: Yeah, yeah, whatever.
+Anyway, we were talking about Artorius.
+I met him a few months later.
+The Dhusarians had taken him to Falsafah in Tau Ceti.
+It so happened that Ravana was there also, with a team of student archaeologists from Bradbury Heights, digging up what looked like an ancient alien temple.
+Ravana went missing, so I went with her dad Quirinus and a grumpy pilot called Momus to find her.
+What was the stupid title you gave to your second book?
+(Paw-Prints Of The Gods).